daveisking96/daveisking96/README.md

 - 👋 Hi, I’m @daveisking96
-- tbh i thout this was a streming app
+- tbh i thought this was a streming app
 - 👀 I’m interested in games
 - 📫 How to reach me on insta @martinchristopher462